-The list of important things that need to be known with respect to the fixed deposit account have been mentioned below:
+The list of important things that need to be known with respect to the fixed deposit account has been mentioned below:

 - It is a one time deposit and one time take away account.
 Under this type of account, the account holder needs to deposit a fixed amount of sum (as per their wish) for a fixed time period

-- The amount deposited in FD account can only be withdrawn all at once and not in installments
+- The amount deposited in FD account can only be withdrawn all at once and not in instalments

-- Banks pays interest on the fixed deposit account
+- Banks pay interest on the fixed deposit account

 - The rate of interest depends upon the amount you deposit and for the time duration of the FD

-- Full repayment of amount is available before maturity date of FD
+- Full repayment of the amount is available before the maturity date of FD